 Build your mobile app on Bubble

-Bubble is the only fully visual AI app builder that lets you vibe code without the code to launch cross-platform, truly native mobile apps.
-Generate complete apps with AI in minutes, then chat with the AI Agent or edit visually to build exactly what you're dreaming of — with dozens of dedicated plugins and thousands more integrations available.
+Bubble is the only fully visual AI app builder that lets you build web and truly native iOS and Android apps from one platform.
+Generate a working app foundation with AI, then use the AI Agent and the visual editor to refine design, data, privacy rules, and logic — with dozens of dedicated plugins and thousands more integrations available.

 Frequently asked questions about mobile app tech stacks